uswitch/vault-creds/README.md

 # Vault Creds

-Program (and Docker container) to be run as a sidecar to your application- requesting dynamic database credentials that will be leased while the application is active.
+Program (and Docker container) to be run as a sidecar to your application- requesting dynamic database credentials that will be leased while the application is active or requests certificate for the designated ttl

 It implements authentication according to [Vault's Kubernetes Authentication flow](https://kubernetes.io/docs/admin/authentication/).

 ## Usage

 This project is to be deployed in a Pod alongside the main application.
-When `vault-creds` starts it will request credentials at the path specified and continually renew their lease.
+When `vault-creds` starts it will request credentials or a certifcate at the path specified and continually renew their lease.

-For example:
+### Credentials Example

 ```
 $ ./bin/vaultcreds \